-- o The people want spending cut.
-The Los Angeles Times poll shows that by a 5 to 1 margin, Americans prefer cutting government spending over tax increases to deal with the deficit. - o The Gallup poll shows that 54% of Americans believe the deficit is a very serious problem: but it's tough to translate that into action because the public has varying views on which spending should be cut. - Experts also agree that spending reduction is the way to go.
+- The people want spending cut.
+The Los Angeles Times poll shows that by a 5 to 1 margin, Americans prefer cutting government spending over tax increases to deal with the deficit. - The Gallup poll shows that 54% of Americans believe the deficit is a very serious problem: but it's tough to translate that into action because the public has varying views on which spending should be cut.

+Experts also agree that spending reduction is the way to go.
 In January, distinguished experts such as Alan Greenspan, Charles Schultze, and Martin Feldstein told the Finance Committee that cutting spending by \$50 billion or more in 1986 will reduce interest rates, keep inflation down, and ensure continued recovery.
+Paul Volcker says that is the least we need to do on the deficit.